Fanfic / Accidental Hero of the Galaxy

 - Arbitrary Headcount Limit: The work averts the source material's usage of this by splitting Shepard's squad into fire teams.
 While Shepard is usually heading a three-man team, Kaidan Alenko is heading up the rest.
 They do travel in a group for the most part.

-- The sequel does the same.
+- The sequels do the same.
 Shepard only goes without his full squad a handful of times, like responding to Ronald Taylor's distress call, going on Kasumi's Loyalty Mission (need for stealth), and Grunt's Rite (they decided that if too many came along, it would be too easy).

 - Badass Bookworm: On Noveria, Shepard gets talked down to by that Asari scientist at Peak 15 who expects him to be a dumb grunt.
 Shepard proceeds to demonstrate a surprising amount of knowledge about her subject.
 He later admits that he didn't know much beyond what he said because he couldn't get through a scholarly article without dozing, which explains why he enlisted instead of going to grad school.
 Also comes with the territory, as he is a sniper.